21-year-old Louisiana man confesses to killing his parents and three in another family

 Preliminary autopsy results show the three members of the Ernest family were each shot one time in the head with the handgun that was recovered, Ard said.
 Autopsies for Theriot’s parents were scheduled for Tuesday, Webre said.

-Theriot’s grandmother was worried he would be headed her way and asked the Richmond County, Virginia, sheriff to go to her home, Sheriff Stephan Smith has said.
+Theriot’s grandmother was worried he would be headed her way and asked Richmond County, Virginia, sheriff's deputies to go to her home, Sheriff Stephan Smith has said.

 When Theriot arrived at the home, deputies were already there.
 The sheriff's office said the suspect allegedly pointed a gun out the window of his vehicle causing deputies to seek cover, and that he was ordered to drop his weapon and was arrested without incident.